-Lovely imperial rest house built in the midst of Linden trees, where you can have a cup of coffee, or as the Turkish word ihlamur implies, a cup of Linden tea.
+The Ihlamur Pavilion is a lovely imperial rest house built in the midst of Linden trees where you can have a cup of coffee, or as the Turkish word "ihlamur" implies, a cup of Linden tea.
 The pavilion was built between 1849-1855 by the Sultan Abdulmecit as a resting villa where he was also receiving some of his guests including the French poet Lamartine.
 It's architect was Nikagos Balyan, one of the members of Balyan family who were famous imperial architects at that time.
 Ihlamir Pavilion is formed by two buildings; Merasim kiosk used for ceremonies, and Maiyet kiosk reserved for the court of the sultan or his harem.
 After the death of Abdulmecit, the pavilion was also used by the sultans Abdulaziz and Mehmet Resat as a relaxing kiosk.
 It's opened as a museum in 1987.

 Open daily between 9:00 a.m. - 5:00 p.m. except Mondays & Thursdays